SumoLogic/sumologic-opentelemetry-js/README.md

 See [@opentelemetry/instrumentation-xml-http-request](https://www.npmjs.com/package/@opentelemetry/instrumentation-xml-http-request), [@opentelemetry/instrumentation-document-load](https://www.npmjs.com/package/@opentelemetry/instrumentation-document-load) and [@opentelemetry/instrumentation-user-interaction](https://www.npmjs.com/package/@opentelemetry/instrumentation-user-interaction) for more details about auto-instrumented functionalities.

-To connect your traces with backend operations, make sure you support [W3C Trace Context](https://www.w3.org/TR/trace-context/) HTTP headers.

-By default, trace context propagation, allowing creation of end to and front end to backend traces for cross-origin requests is not enabled because of browser CORS security restrictions.
-To propagate tracing context to create front-end to back-end traces, set domain(s) to propagate W3C tracing context to in the `propagateTraceHeaderCorsUrls` configuration option.
-You must configure your server to return accept and return following CORS headers in its response:
-`Access-Control-Allow-Headers: traceparent, tracestate`.
-Sumo Logic cannot perform any validation correct configuration of services of other origins, so, please be careful when configuring this.
-You should always try enabling CORS in a test environment before setting it up in production.

 ## Configuration

 Both `script` tag and manual installation can be configured with following parameters: